BtbN/FFmpeg-Builds/README.md

 Static Windows Builds of ffmpeg master and latest release branch.

+EXPERIMENTAL Linux-Builds.
+Do not expect everything to work on them, specially anything that involved loading dynamic libs at runtime.
+Shared Linux builds come without the programs (hopefully just for now), since they won't run without musl.

 ## Auto-Builds

 Builds run daily at 12:00 UTC and are automatically released on success.